Jim Beall (California politician)

-James Thomas Beall Jr. (born December 7, 1951) is an American politician who served in the California State Senate from 2012–2020.
+James Thomas Beall Jr. (born December 7, 1951) is an American politician who served in the California State Senate from 2012 to 2020.
 A Democrat, he represented the 15th Senate District, which encompasses the South Bay and Silicon Valley.

 Prior to being elected to the State Senate in 2012, Beall served as a member of the California State Assembly representing the 24th Assembly District.
 Before his time in the Legislature, he served as a member of the Santa Clara County Board of Supervisors, as well as a member of the San Jose City Council.

 Early life and education

-James Thomas Beall Jr. was born on December 7, 1952 in San Jose, California.
+James Thomas Beall Jr. was born on December 7, 1952, in San Jose, California.
 He graduated from Bellarmine College Preparatory and San Jose State University.

 Political career

 Santa Clara County roles

 Beall served on the Santa Clara County Board of Supervisors from 1994 until 2006, prior to which he served 14 years on the San Jose City Council.
 As a councilman and county supervisor, Beall served two decades on the California Metropolitan Transportation Commission, where he lobbied commissioners to select the extension of the Bay Area Rapid Transit system to San Jose as a top priority project, enabling it to eventually receive $900 million in federal funding.
 In the spring of 2012, Valley Transportation Authority and BART officials broke ground on the extension.